Building Your Portfolio

 However, don’t forget that free doesn’t mean unprofessional.
 By providing quality work regardless of price, you develop enduring designer-client relationships that will benefit both parties in the long run.

 TIPS TO BUILDING A GREAT PORTFOLIO

-After you have a good number of projects under your belt, it’s time to start the selection process.
-The question is: which projects should you include in your portfolio?
+After you have a good number of projects under your belt, it’s time to think about which projects to include in your portfolio.

 The answer depends on how you want to portray yourself as a graphic designer.
 On one hand, showing many different kinds of projects in your portfolio tells a prospective client that you have a broad skillset and can adapt to different expectations.
-However, diversity isn’t always great if you’re looking to target a niche market.
+On the other, diversity isn’t always great if you are looking to target a niche market.

 For your portfolio to have more visual impact, consider taking advantage of mockups.
-To attract clients, presenting your work is usually just as important as the work itself.
+After all, presentation is just as important in attracting clients.
 Mockups allow you to showcase your projects in context, making them visually engaging and bringing them to life.

-The best part — you can mock up almost everything with just the click of a mouse.
-You will find many resources available on sites such as GraphicBurger and Pixeden.
-Unfortunately, most mockup templates require you to have Photoshop, so you’re at a disadvantage without an Adobe subscription.
+You can find mockups for just about everything online.
+There are many resources available on sites such as GraphicBurger and Pixeden.
+Most mockup templates require you to have Photoshop, so it might be worthwhile to get an Adobe subscription.

 If you want to secure the right clients, take the time and effort to build a great portfolio.
-But don’t think you’ve done — now you have to set up and create your portfolio site.
+But don’t think you are done — now you have to set up and create your portfolio site.